4d/docs/docs/Admin/tls.md

 TLS uses a public key encryption technique based on a pair of asymmetric keys for encryption and decryption: a public key and a private key.
 The private key is used to encrypt data.
 The sender (the website) does not give it to anyone.

 The public key is used to decrypt the information and is sent to the receivers (web browsers) through a **certificate**.
-The certificate is delivered through a certification authority, such as Verisign®.
-The website pays the Certificate Authority to deliver a certificate which guaranties the server authentication and contains the public key allowing to exchange data in a secured mode.
+The certificate is delivered through a Certification Authority.
+The website pays the certificate provider to deliver a certificate which guaranties the server authentication and contains the public key allowing to exchange data in a secured mode.

 :::note

-Web browsers authorize only the certificates issued by a certification authority referenced in their properties.
+Web browsers authorize only the certificates issued by a Certification Authority referenced in their properties.

 :::